 Conclusions and limitations

 Our study primarily investigated the extent to which general vocabulary size / academic vocabulary size predicts speaking in an academic context as measured via fluency and vocabulary use.
 The current study results are encouraging in supporting the vocabulary size and speaking link and are supportive of the specific tasks we employed in our study.
-The strong predictive power of academic vocabulary size we report to various aspects of fluency measures and vocabulary used in the speech suggested the benefit of learning academic words, especially the mid-frequency words (K3), to improve aspects of L2 learner speaking fluency, breakdown and repair fluency in particular; and speaking length in an academic context.
+The strong predictive power of academic vocabulary size we report to various aspects of fluency measures and vocabulary used in the speech suggested the benefit of learning academic words, especially the mid-frequency words (K3), to improve aspects of L2 learner speaking fluency, breakdown, and repair fluency in particular; and speaking length in an academic context.
 We propose further studies designed to investigate academic usage in EAP classrooms.

-Additionally, objective measures from the current study yielded similar results to previous studies that used subjective measures (e.g., Miralpeix & Munõz, 2018 on the link between vocabulary size and fluency; Noreillie et al., 2020 and Author, 2020 on the connection between vocabulary size and vocabulary use), the results from the current study are encouraging as they provide evidence for the need for large scale objective measurement of learner speaking proficiency.
+Additionally, objective measures from the current study yielded similar results to previous studies that used subjective measures (e.g., Miralpeix & Munõz, 2018 on the link between vocabulary size and fluency; Noreillie et al., 2020, and Author, 2020 on the connection between vocabulary size and vocabulary use), the results from the current study are encouraging as they provide evidence for the need for large scale objective measurement of learner speaking proficiency.
 However, we recommend that future studies consider using subjective approaches concurrently with objective approaches, especially when sample sizes are small, to compensate for the potential insensitivity to rare words with machine calculation.

 Finally, as measures in the current study were conducted in a Chinese higher education context, the finding provides insights into both domestic Chinese students and Chinese students abroad studying in an English academic context.
-The objective approach might offer an efficient means to assess students’ academic speaking to guide academic study.
+The objective approach might offer an efficient means to assess students’ academic speaking to guide the academic study.

 Given the scope of this research and the limitation of the dataset, our research has a few limitations.
 First, one speaking task type used in the assessment might have limited examining the lexical characteristics of learners’ output.
 Future studies could employ more tasks in examining the relationship between vocabulary size and academic speaking, covering more task types in an academic context.
 However, the results from the current study are still representative to a certain extent, as was found in many previous studies with a similar situation (e.g., Suzuki & Kormos, 2020).
-Second, the spoken text selected for this study was a monologue type task.
+Second, the spoken text selected for this study was a monologue-type task.
 Our findings cannot be generalised to the relationship between academic vocabulary size and academic speaking in the broad context of academic speaking contexts.
 Instead, we believe that they contribute valuable insights into the importance of learning academic vocabulary in improving academic speaking in general monologic situations.
 Last, the present study’s focus was on single lexical items’ knowledge and their relationship to speaking.
 While multiword units are largely available in academic language, it is worthwhile to look into this vocabulary size-speaking link on n-grams (combination of n number of words), especially when collocation knowledge has proven useful in improving oral proficiency (e.g., Author, 2021b).

 Notes